tjforeman/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- We learned about setting up express servers, as well as express routers.

 - [ ] Describe Middleware?

+-Middleware is a function that can be called later to execute what the functon is defined to do. they can be used for logic, or to use imported libraries as well.

 - [ ] Describe a Resource?

+- A resource is something that's stored on an API that can be used in the CRUD flow.

 - [ ] What can the API return to help clients know if a request was successful?

+- An api can return status codes, or a message in Json format, to let the client know the request was successful.

 - [ ] How can we partition our application into sub-applications?

+- We can use express Router to partition our application into sub-applications.

 ## Project Setup